 This chapter is the core of the report, containing information on the population of different truck designs in the U.S., and introducing the descriptions and data for selected truck designs.
-The approach used is to present summary data in this chapter, with observations on the population and highlighting similarities and differences between the selected designs.
-The full data is provided in two Appendices, Appendix 1 for the truck descriptions and data, and Appendix 2 for the population data.
-Both the truck population and the truck data and descriptions are referenced to a truck classification system, described in Section 3.2 below.
+The approach used is to present summary data, with observations on the population and highlighting the similarities and differences between the selected designs.
+The full data are provided in two appendices, Appendix 1 for the truck descriptions and data, and Appendix 2 for the population data.
+Both the truck population and the truck data and descriptions are referenced to a truck classification system, described in Section 3.2.